Mapping Pathways Toolkit - Scenario Planning Exercises to Support Consideration of ARV-based HIV Prevention Strategies

 Mapping Pathways includes a thorough review of the social, economic and clinical impacts of treatment as prevention and TLC+, as well as microbicides, PrEP, and post-exposure prophylaxis, in the contexts of South Africa, India and the United States.
 Participation and engagement is at the heart of the study, and stakeholder input across the community, research, policy and governmental spheres is a core focus in all three countries.

-Community partners include NAZ India, Desmond Tutu HIV Foundation, AIDS United and AIDS Foundation of Chicago.
-RAND Europe is leading the project's research activities, and Baird's CMC is providing communications support.
+Community partners have included NAZ India, Desmond Tutu HIV Foundation, AIDS United and AIDS Foundation of Chicago.
+RAND Europe led the project's research activities.

-Phase III funding (2013) has been provided by The Gilead Foundation and involves three 2-day Knowledge Exchange Workshops - one each in San Francisco, Atlanta, and Washington, DC.
+Phase III funding (2013) was provided by The Gilead Foundation and involved three 2-day Knowledge Exchange Workshops - one each in San Francisco, Atlanta, and Washington, DC.
+AFC and RAND Europe.